nicholas-schaefer/getout/README.md

 ![alt text](/assets/images/user-guide-images/expanded-event.jpg "expanded-event")

-##Future Directions
+## Future Directions
-* 1. Limited activity search:
+1. Limited activity search:
 Instead of allowing users to type their desired activity into the search box, it may be better to provide a defined dropdown list of possible activities.
 This would allow for better integration with Eventbrite, thus ensuring that individuals looking to run and entering "running" don't see results for "running a meeting."

-* 2. Suggested deals and monetization with Groupon Api:
+2. Suggested deals and monetization with Groupon Api:
 A more limited desired acitivity search field would also facilitate integration with the Groupon Api.
 If a user is searching for "running" in Chicago, we can provide them with added value by recommending fitness deals in Chicago during those dates (e.g. a yoga class discount from Groupon).
 If an individual purchasing that deal is referred from "Get Out", then "Get Out"'s creaters would receive a commision from Groupon.

 ## How to Use